Don't Wanna Think About You: Music video

 Two versions of the music video exist: One version of the video shows that the time frame of the video is 5:00 pm to 6:00 pm.
-Another version formerly embedded on Bouvier's official Myspace page has the time frame of the video as 4:00 pm to 5:00 pm, and used official sounds from the 24 TV series.
+Another version formerly embedded on Bouvier's official Myspace page has the time frame of the video as 4:00 pm to 5:00 pm, and used official sounds from the 24 TV series, including Kiefer Sutherland's announcement of which hours of the day the events take place in-between.